 The Board

+Sacred Alder Square

+The Sacred Alder square is considered the safe resting place of the druids and as such, it is where play begins.

+After every full rotation of the board, players are granted 100 mana as they pass the Sacred Alder square to symbolise them restoring their magical energy in their sanctuary.

+Ending your turn on the Sacred Alder square grants a 200-mana bonus instead of the 100 mana for passing by.

 Forest Squares

+There are 4 forests, 2 occupy 3 squares and 2 occupy 2 squares.

 Each forest square is desolate at the beginning of the game.

-Players can invest the required mana cost to repopulate a square with a forest.
+Players can invest the required mana cost to acquire a square within a forest.
 That player is then considered to “own” that square.

+The cost to own a square varies depending on the forest it is part of.

+A player must own all the squares of a forest before they can begin repopulating the forest.

+On the player's turn, the player can repopulate the forest that they own even if they are not positioned on that area.

-Once a player owns all forest squares in a given section, they can upgrade the forests therein for that square’s given mana cost.
+Once a player has made 3 repopulations to their forest, they can upgrade the forest therein for that square’s given mana cost.

-A player landing on a rival player’s owned forest, must pay the given mana cost to maintain the forest as they pass through.
+A player landing on a rival player’s owned forest, must pay the given mana cost to maintain the forest as they pass through as the human footprint harms the forest .
 That payment varies depending on the upgrades already applied to that square.
 That payment goes directly to the owner of the square.

-Sacred Alder Square

-The Sacred Alder square is considered the safe resting place of the druids and as such, it is where play begins.

-After every full rotation of the board, players are granted 100 mana as they pass the Sacred Alder square to symbolise them restoring their magical energy in their sanctuary.

-Ending your turn on the Sacred Alder square grants a 200-mana bonus instead of the 100 mana for passing by.

 Wildlife Sanctuary